voxel51/fiftyone/docs/source/cli/index.rst

     optional arguments:
       -h, --help            show this help message and exit -p PORT, --port PORT  the port number to use
-      -r, --remote          whether to launch a remote dashboard session
+      -r, --remote          whether to launch a remote App session

 **Examples**

 .. code-block:: shell

-    # Launch the dashboard with the given dataset
+    # Launch the App with the given dataset
     fiftyone dashboard launch <name>

 .. code-block:: shell

-    # Launch a remote dashboard session
+    # Launch a remote App session
     fiftyone dashboard launch <name> --remote

-View datasets in dashboard
+View datasets in App
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-View datasets in the FiftyOne Dashboard without persisting them to the
+View datasets in the FiftyOne App without persisting them to the
 database.

 .. code-block:: text